Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 What is the Magic Key & How Does it Work?

-The less expensive keys come with more block-out dates, meaning you’ll only be able to visit the theme parks on select days out of the year.
+The less expensive keys come with more block-out dates, meaning you’ll only be able to visit the theme parks select days out of the year.

 Maybe you plan on making day-long or week-long trips to visit several times throughout the year.